pzuehlke/ISLP/README.md

 ## Overview

-This repository contains solutions to the applied exercises from the book:
+This repository contains solutions to all applied exercises from the book:

 G. James, D. Witten, T. Hastie, R. Tibshirani, and  J. Taylor &ndash; [_An Introduction to Statistical Learning with Applications in Python_](https://www.statlearning.com/) &ndash; Springer (2023)

 The book and all associated resources can be downloaded _for free_ from the website linked to above.
+A complete set of [108 video lectures](https://www.youtube.com/playlist?list=PLoROMvodv4rPP6braWoRt5UCXYZ71GZIQ) by the authors, covering all of the chapters and Python labs, is also available on Youtube.

 ## Structure